Shopify Stock: Time For Long-Term Growth After Price Volatility (NYSE:SHOP)

 Investment Thesis

-Shopify Inc's (NYSE:SHOP) shares went on a sharp decline in November 2021, when many high-growth tech stocks were punished post-COVID-19 pandemic.
+Shopify Inc.'s (NYSE:SHOP) shares went on a sharp decline in November 2021, when many high-growth tech stocks were punished post-COVID-19 pandemic.
 The event is not unique to the company, given that many others, such as Wix.com Ltd. (WIX), Block (SQ), and PayPal Holdings, Inc. (PYPL), also rose and fell in the past two years.
 However, we believe the sell-off was overdone, given how SHOP has proven itself to be highly invaluable and adaptable in the past two years.
 In contrast to WIX, SHOP has also been reporting net income profitability along with its massive revenue growth.

 Nonetheless, the sell-off has also created an attractive entry point for tech investors, who are looking for undervalued stocks with excellent growth moving forward.
 We will discuss further.